Jodi Pawluski, PhD, HDR, PMH-C

 In addition to my research, I provide counseling, mentoring, and consultation services focused on perinatal mental health.
 I'm certified in Perinatal Mental Health (PMH-C) and trained as a Motherhood Studies Practitioner, combining both evidence-based knowledge and lived experience to support families and clinicians alike.

-I am on the Editorial Board at Archives of Women's Mental Health (Springer) and a Guest Editor at Jounral of Neuroendocrinology (Wiley) where I am co-editing a special issue on the Neuroscience of Parenting.
+I am on the Editorial Board at Archives of Women's Mental Health (Springer) and a Guest Editor at Journal of Neuroendocrinology (Wiley) where I am co-editing a special issue on the Neuroscience of Parenting.

 One of my goals is to make the fascinating science of the parental brain accessible to everyone.
 That’s why I created the podcast Mommy Brain Revisited and wrote Mommy Brain—the first book to explore the parental brain from a parental brain researcher.